 Although, by the end of the first month, the frequency may decrease as they begin to eat more.
 By the time they are 6 weeks, your little one may go a day or two without having a bowel movement.

-To summarize, here's what kind of newborn poop you can expect in their first weeks:
+What kind of newborn poop you can expect in their first weeks?

 • Days 1 - 3: The first stage is the passing of meconium, which will be dark green or black poop and sticky in consistency.

 • Week 1 - Week 6: Expect anywhere between 4-12 bowel movements a day for breastfed babies, and between 1-4 if formula-fed.
 Colour can range from brown to green or yellow.

 • Week 6+: Babies poop around every other day or every couple of days.

 Signs of Normal Baby Poop